 Clearlight would like to remind users that this should not be taken as direct medical advice, and you should always consult a licensed health practitioner before making any significant changes to your lifestyle or existing pain treatment regimen.

 With an infrared sauna, you’re tapping into a number of health benefits that would have otherwise gone unaddressed, but did you know that combining your time in a sauna with a cold shower can unlock even more positive physiological impacts on your body?

-While it might not be the most comfortable of options, a growing body of scientific research is pointing to the fact that a cold plunge - immersing yourself in cool or cold water - be it in the form of a cold shower, an ice bath or a dive into the closest frozen lake available to you, is extremely beneficial to human health.
+While it might not be the most comfortable of options, a growing body of scientific research is pointing to ice bath benefits extremely beneficial to human health.

 Today we’re going to put all of that under the microscope, and find out what those conditions are to determine; how you can use a cold shower to enhance your sauna experience and unlock a number of benefits that you might not have been able to attain with your time in the sauna.

 Sauna Protocol: How To Use Cold With Sauna